marmelab/ArcheoloGit/README.md

 * browse to the index, for instance [http://0.0.0.0:8000/](http://0.0.0.0:8000/) if you use SimpleHttpServer

 # Usage

-ArcheoloGit displays all the files of the project as a rectangle.
-The size of each rectangle is proportional to the number of commits, the color is green if the file was recently modified, red if it hasn't been modified for a long time.

-Therefore:

-1. Large red rectangles show files modified often, but untouched for a long time.
-These are the files you should dig in first for refactoring.
-2. Small red rectangles show files seldom modified, and untouched for a long time.
-These files require your attention, because they could contain hidden bombs.
-3. Small green rectangles show files seldom modified, but created or modified recently.
-They won't need refactoring for now.
-4. Large green rectangles show files modified a lot of times, including recently.
-They probably don't deserve maintenance attention.

 You can see the details of a file by hovering the mouse.